Hype000798/cachyos-sway-dotfiles/README.md

 ## Installation

-These dotfiles are managed using `chezmoi`.
-Secure setup involves using SSH keys for private repositories, or HTTPS for public ones.
+These dotfiles are managed using `chezmoi` and can be easily installed on any CachyOS or Arch-based system.

 ### Prerequisites